nepalese/nepal.json/README.md

 ## Getting Started
 [__index.json__](index.json) is the first file you should start with traversing.
 It consists of the overall map of categories, category files and their respective sub categories.

+__Root Directory__ will always contain category files, and the tree file.
+If any category doesn't require subcategories, or could be represented as data file itself, in such case the data file should follow naming as `/plural-category/plural-category.json` and `/plural-category.json`.

 ## Generic Formation
 Each file will contain three sections as follows: